 If ever a place-name was understated this is it.
 Springs hints at streams of crystal clear water meandering lazily downhill.
 Doire na Fuaran is probably best described as boggy and froggy.

 The place was saturated and every step I took squelched loudly.
-Thankfully my boots were Gore-tex and water tight, so I had no need to fret about my watery surrounding as I set off in search of my history fix for the day.
+Thankfully my boots were watertight, so I had no need to fret about my watery surrounding as I set off in search of my history fix for the day.

 For generations a thriving crofting township existed on this site, keeping livestock and raising crops.
 That all came to an abrupt end in 1845 when the landlord decided not to renew their leases, opting to use the land for more profitable sheep farming instead.
 Many of the displaced Highlanders left Scotland in search of a new life overseas, while others remained, struggling to eke out a living by any means they could.